ahmedhamdi96/J2C/README.md

 ## Project Overview

 This is a Django web application to convert data in JSON format to CSV format.
-This project was a task required for an internship postion at [Bey2ollak](https://desktop.bey2ollak.com/).

 > [Deployed Website](https://j2c.herokuapp.com/)